» KerasNLP

 Star

-KerasNLP is a natural language processing library that supports users through their entire development cycle.
-Our workflows are built from modular components that have state-of-the-art preset weights and architectures when used out-of-the-box and are easily customizable when more control is needed.
-We emphasize in-graph computation for all workflows so that developers can expect easy productionization using the TensorFlow ecosystem.
+KerasNLP supports users through their entire development cycle.
+Our workflows are built from modular components that have state-of-the-art preset weights when used out-of-the-box and are easily customizable when more control is needed.

-This library is an extension of the core Keras API; all high-level modules are Layers or Models that recieve that same level of polish as core Keras.
+This library is an extension of the core Keras API; all high-level modules are Layers or Models that receive that same level of polish as core Keras.
 If you are familiar with Keras, congratulations!
 You already understand most of KerasNLP.

 Guides